Ty France Preview, Player Props: Mariners vs. Reds

-On Monday, Ty France (.395 on-base percentage in past 10 games, 54 points above season-long percentage) and the Seattle Mariners play the Cincinnati Reds, whose starting pitcher will be Tejay Antone.
-First pitch is at 4:10 PM ET.
+On Tuesday, Ty France (hitting .200 in his past 10 games) and the Seattle Mariners play the Cincinnati Reds, whose starting pitcher will be Connor Phillips.
+First pitch is at 6:40 PM ET.

 Ty France Game Info & Props vs. the Reds